-Yao Shou’s idyllic dream
+Yao Shou’s Idyllic Dream

-Chinese literati who were good at painting often projected themselves on their artworks, such as the solo walker on the mountain path, the paddler on the river side or the banded ficus on the hillside or cliffs.
+Chinese literati who were good at painting often reflected themselves on their artworks, such as the solo walker on the mountain path, the paddler on the river side or the banded ficus on the hillside or cliffs.
 Those were the metaphors reflecting painters’ plight.
 This one here is certainly no exception.
 In the pavilion of the lower left corner, through the trees, you can see that the two persons talking about some matters.
 What topic they were talking about?
 Maybe about art movement or politic stuffs!
 We just don’t know which one was Yao Shou himself.

 Ink painting has gradually become more and more important in the international art world as China growing to be one of the world power.
 When analyzing Chinese ink paintings regarding it’s constituent elements, comparing with the art philosophies of Western, it could be said more conceptual than realistic, more symbolic meaning than proportional correct.
 This was due to social structure of feudalism that make Chinese behavior recession and indirectly expression of the emotion.
 Well-educated scholars were often looking forward to develop careers in a restricted government system but exhaling freedom by creating paintings as well poems or writings.